cylc/cylc-doc/src/user-guide/running-suites.rst

 Suite Start-Up
 --------------

-There are three ways to start a suite running: *cold start* and *warm start*, which start from scratch; and *restart*, which continues from the prior suite state.
-The only difference between cold starts and warm starts is that warm starts start from a point beyond the initial cycle point.
+There are three ways to start a suite running:

+* Cold start: start from scratch
+* Warm start: start from scratch, but after the initial cycle point
+* Restart: continue from prior suite state

 Once a suite has been started, it cannot start from scratch again without a re-install.
 At this point, it is typically a restart that is needed most